 The Department of Enterprise Services is developing a new transit bus contract.
 This contract will replace the current Heavy-duty Mass Transit Vehicles contract (09214) and Light to Medium Duty Transit Buses contract (04115).
 The new transit bus contract will feature both heavy-duty and light to medium duty as categories in the same contract.
-New categories for the transit bus contract include parts, refits/refurbishments, double-decker buses, and trolley style buses.
+New categories for the transit bus contract include double-decker buses, refurbished, repowered, and rebuilt buses.

 The new contract will be a State Cooperative Purchasing Contract under Section 3019 of the FAST Act and compliant with FTA Guidelines.
 The state of Washington, through DES, will contract with vendors to provide transit buses and related equipment to multiple participants, including transit organizations from other states.

 This webpage will provide updates on the status of the new contract.

 If you have questions on this contract please contact David Mgebroff at (360) 407-8049.

 The solicitation document has been posted in the Washington Electronic Bid System (WEBS).
 Once logged in to the system the solicitation is available through this direct link, or in WEBS click "Search Opportunities" on the left toolbar and search for Title: Transit Buses, Customer Reference Number: 03118, Document Identifier: 41138.
 The WEBS page will include the most recent and accurate information on the solicitation including any Question and Answer documents and Amendments to the solicitation.

 The solicitaiton was posted on April 17th and bids from prospective vendors are due on June 18th.
 We expect to award final master contracts around August 1st.